Currently available for .NET and .NET Core.

-Step 2: Enable the PagerDuty integration on an APM rule by navigating to APM > Rules and either creating a new rule or editing an existing rule.
+Navigate to APM > Rules and create a new rule or edit an existing rule.
 Read more about rules here.

 Configure PagerDuty integration

-Step 1: Got to your PagerDuty account.
-View the service you want to report Raygun APM notification to or create a new one.
+In you PagerDuty account, navigate to the service you want to report Raygun APM notifications to or create a new one.
 Inside the service, select Integrations.

 In the add integration screen, give your integration a meaningful name and search for Raygun in the Select a tool box.
 Click Add Integration to continue.

 Copy or note down the Integration Key from the new Raygun integration.
 You'll need this for the next step.

 Go to the PagerDuty integration from the Integrations menu in the Raygun side bar.

 Paste in your PagerDuty integration key and mark the integration as enabled.
 Click the Save Changes button.

 Your PagerDuty integration is now configured and ready to use.
 At this point you can test the integration by clicking the blue Test button.

 note: This will trigger a PagerDuty incident on the selected service in PagerDuty so make sure the person on call is expecting an alert!